simewu/academic-pdf-similarity-score/README.md

 > Please select a file (1 to 2): 1
 >
 >
-> Select the baseline PDF file:
+> Select the primary PDF file:
 >
 > > File 1  -  example_paper_1_bitcoin.pdf
 > >